frame-lang/frame-docs/advanced_frame/runtime.rst

 Runtime Transition Support
 --------------------------

-Full support of Frame transition semantics requires a complex runtime infrastructure.
-The full set of possible activity for a single transition is:
+Frame transition semantics require a complex runtime infrastructure.
+The full set of possible activities during a single transition include:

 #.
 Create a compartment for the next state
 #.
-On the compartment, set any parameter values for the transition (transition exit and enter parameters)
+On the next state compartment, set any parameter values for the transition (transition exit and enter parameters)
 #.
-On the compartment, set any state parameters
+On the next state  compartment, set any state parameters
 #.
-On the compartment, initialize any state variables
+On the next state  compartment, initialize any state variables
 #.
 Call the **transition(next_compartment)** method, which simply saves a reference to the new compartment for later use
 #.
 Return from the event handler to the kernel routine
 #.
-The kernel detects if a compartment was set to transition to and loops until no more transitions happen
+The kernel detects if a next compartment exisits and loops until no more transitions happen
 #.
-Send an exit event to the current transition
+Send an exit event to the current state
 #.
-Change state by setting the new compartment as the current state
+Change state by setting the next state compartment to be the current state compartment
 #.
-Send an enter event to the new state or forward any forwarded event
+Send an enter event to the new state and forward any forwarded event

 That is a lot of steps for a transition!
-The complexity is required to support the following language requirements:
+The complexity is required in order to support the following language requirements:

 #.
 Sending enter and exit events
 #.
 Initalizing exit and enter handler parameters